geeksblabla/geeksblabla.com/blablas/ep83/index.md

 0:00 - Introduction and welcoming

-0:13 - Software developement and delivery process
+0:13 - Software development and delivery process

 0:20 - DevOPS Definition